Iowa Biodiesel Board

 Sustainability

 Biodiesel is the first commercially available fuel to meet the EPA’s definition of an advanced biofuel.
 Based largely on greenhouse gas reductions, these requirements protect forests and native grasslands and ensure renewable fuels have multiple environmental benefits over fossil fuels.
+Biodiesel and renewable diesel reduce greenhouse gas (GHG) emissions by at least 50% compared to petroleum diesel.
+Depending on the feedstock used, biodiesel and renewable diesel can reduce emissions by more than 80%.

 Farmer on combine.